vanilla-masker/vanilla-masker/README.md

 You can install it via bower too, using this command: `bower install --save vanilla-masker`

+And you can install inside your meteor projects with this command: `meteor add vanilla-masker`

 # How to use

 ### Loading the lib